jleightcap/IPL-Template/README.md

 Labs unfortunately mostly change format per professor.
 This means a 'common ancestor' template is very bare-bones, with the specific requirements added later on a class-by-class basis.

 ## Editing Environment
 I use vim with the `vimtex` and `vim-latex-live-preview` plugins, and `zathura` as a PDF viewer.
-This makes editing `*.tex` files a lost more like a WYSIWYG editor.
+This makes editing `*.tex` files a lot more like a WYSIWYG editor.

-`utilisnips` makes wriitng a lot of the verbose LaTeX formatting much easier.
+`utilisnips` makes writng a lot of the verbose LaTeX formatting much easier.

 For the occasional figure, I either use `tikz` or `Inkscape`.